Homomorphic Encryption

 medical records without compromising patient privacy.
 This technology promotes secure

-collaboration between medical institutions while reducing the risk of
+between medical institutions while reducing the risk of

 sensitive data breaches.